facebook/hhvm/hphp/doc/hackers-guide/bytecode-interpreter.md

-The OPCODES macro is also used to create a set of functions named interpOneNop(), interpOnePopA(), interpOnePopC(), etc. These functions can be used to invoke each of the individual bytecode handlers, with logging and statistics code also included.
+The OPCODES macro is also used to create a set of functions named interpOneNop(), interpOnePopA(), interpOnePopC(), etc. These functions can be used to invoke each of the individual bytecode handlers, with logging and statistics code also included. interpOneEntryPoints[] contains a table of these functions, allowing them to be called from JIT code.

 The last piece to understanding the interpreter is iopRetWrapper().
 These are a pair of function which are called by the OPCODE_MAIN_BODY macro.